sgsophiegriffiths/azure-database-migration78/README.md

 Provisioned a new Windows VM that mirrors the development setup restore the database backup onto this new environment Created management task that automates regular backups weekly of your development database

+Milestone 5
+Deliberately remove critical data from your production database to replicate a scenario where data integrity is compromised.

+DELETE TOP (100)
+FROM Person.EmailAddress;

+Use Azure SQL Database Backup to restore the production database to a point just before the simulated data loss occurred.
+Examine the restored data through a new connection in Azure Data Studio to the restored database.